Stay informed of strikes in Athens. — enet.gr

 The majority of racism impacts residents of Asian, African, Hispanic and Middle Eastern descent, regardless of nationality, citizenship or social status.
 A few tourists and visiting businessmen have been mistaken for illegal immigrants by police, as reported in “Tourists held as illegal immigrants, then harassed or beaten by Greek police” (BBC).

 The only reason it now makes news is because Greeks elected neo-Nazis to Parliament, after which it became commonplace to be overtly violent and abusive toward non-Greek, non-white foreigners.
-Most victims stay quiet because police do nothing, so it “doesn’t exist.”
+Most victims stay quiet because police are often complicity and do nothing, so it “doesn’t exist.”
 And if foreigners do complain, they are told to leave and go home.

 2. If I avoid Athens, will I still be affected by strikes?